Back to Wyoming

 Penalties for Refusing Chemical Tests After DUI Arrest

-This act creates penalties for people who refuse to take chemical tests after being arrested for driving under the influence (DUI) when a search warrant is issued.
+This act creates penalties for people who refuse to take chemical tests after being arrested for driving under the influence (DUI) and requires them to undergo substance use disorder assessments.

 What This Bill Does

-• Allows refusal of a chemical test to be used as evidence in criminal cases related to DUI.
+• Allows refusal of a chemical test to be used as evidence in court against someone charged with DUI.

-• Requires offenders who refuse the test to pay for and complete substance use disorder assessments before sentencing.
+• Requires people who refuse the tests to get an assessment for substance use disorder before sentencing.

 Who It Names or Affects

-• People arrested for DUI who refuse chemical tests after a search warrant is issued.
+• People arrested for driving under the influence (DUI) and refusing chemical tests after getting a search warrant from police.

 • Commercial motor vehicle drivers who refuse chemical tests after being arrested for DUI.